 Notre Dame hands No. 16 Syracuse 2nd loss in a row, 41-24

+''It was huge.
+To start the game on defense and the very first play to get a pick-six, that's how you want to start if you can,'' Notre Dame first-year coach Marcus Freeman said. ''It was a huge momentum builder for everybody.''

+And the momentum lasted, even after Syracuse marched right down the field and scored to tie it.

-Notre Dame (5-3) has won five of six since opening the season with two losses and has 26 consecutive regular-season wins against ACC opponents.
-The Fighting Irish have played their best football on the road, including a 45-32 win at No. 21 North Carolina despite five TD passes by UNC quarterback Drake Maye.
+Notre Dame (5-3) has won five of six since opening the season with losses at Ohio State and at home to Marshall.
+The Irish have won 26 consecutive regular-season games against ACC opponents, and they've played some of their best football on the road, including a 45-32 win at No. 21 North Carolina.

-Logan Diggs scored on a 3-yard run in the second quarter and Notre Dame quarterback Drew Pyne threw a 3-yard touchdown pass to Jayden Thomas with 17 seconds left in the second period.
-Pyne was 9 of 19 passing for 116 yards.
+''Just the urgency we have as a program to improve,'' Freeman said. ''Not to stay the course. it's fix the course.
+Fix the mistakes.
+There has to be a sense of urgency from the top down to fix the mistakes.''

-It didn't: Tucker finished with 60 yards on 16 carries and scored on a 4-yard run in the final minute of the third quarter to pull Syracuse within 24-17.
+Tucker finished with 60 yards on 16 carries and scored on a 4-yard run in the final minute of the third quarter to pull Syracuse within 24-17.
+But the Orange were operating without starting quarterback Garrett Shrader, who was kept out of the game in the second half because of an undisclosed injury.

-Starting Orange quarterback Garrett Shrader left in the third quarter after completing 5 of 14 passes for just 35 yards and a 13-yard touchdown pass to Oronde Gadsden II.
-Babers said in a TV interview at halftime that Shrader was injured but didn't specify.
+Shrader, a dangerous dual threat and the key to the offense, rushed only twice for 2 yards and completed 5 of 14 passes for just 35 yards and a 13-yard touchdown pass to Oronde Gadsden II.

+''I'm really disappointed about the loss but still feel good about this football team,'' Babers said. ''We're 6-2, the two opponents that we just played were extremely, extremely physical.
+Obviously, some of that stuff has taken a toll.
+I told the team to stay together which we will do.''

-Backup quarterback Carlos Del Rio-Wilson sparked the Orange, including a 23-yard pass to Damien Alford to set up Tucker's score.
-But a tipped pass was intercepted by Notre Dame's Marist Liufau less than 2 minutes into the fourth quarter and Estime scored on an 11-yard run at 9:11.
-He added a 2-yard touchdown run midway through the period.
+Backup quarterback Carlos Del Rio-Wilson sparked the Orange, including a 23-yard pass to Damien Alford to set up Tucker's score and added a 13-yard TD pass to D'Marcus Adams late in the fourth.
+But a tipped pass was intercepted by Notre Dame's Marist Liufau less than 2 minutes into the final quarter and Estime scored on an 11-yard run, then added a 2-yard touchdown run midway through the period.

+''That was the moment for me when I thought `We got it,' '' Freeman said of the interception. ''It was good to see this team battle.''

 Syracuse entered the game leading the ACC in total defense, but its run defense was exposed by Clemson.
-The Tigers rushed for 293 yards on 60 tries and the Irish seemed intent on doing the same, relying on their huge offensive line and the punishing runs of Estime and Diggs.
+The Tigers rushed for 293 yards on 60 tries and the Irish were intent on doing the same, relying on their huge offensive line and the punishing runs of Estime and Logan Diggs, who had 20 carries apiece.
 They took turns during a 55-yard scoring drive, all but two of the plays on the ground with Diggs scoring on a 3-yard run midway through the second quarter to give the Irish a 14-7 lead.

 MAYER'S MARKS